SalomePlatform/yacs/doc/hxx2salome.rst

-* the update of Salome environment file.
+* the update of SALOME environment file.